PETRA Y CRISANTA

 It is emotionally difficult for me to write this account.
 The situation I encountered was then, and remains, something which troubles me deeply.

-I rented a room in the home of a single, middle aged, Senora Baptiste, for the three months that I attended Mexico City College in the Winter term of 1960.
-The home was a two-story stone masonry building, located in a middle-class neighborhood in Mexico City, on a street of similar homes.
-These were townhouses built with adjoining walls so there were no side or backyards.
-The only rooms with windows to open space were on the street side of the building.
-The two rooms on the interior of the second floor had windows onto the courtyard.
-The dining room, on the first floor also had a window onto the courtyard.
+I rented a room in the home of a single, middle-aged, Senora Baptiste, for the three months that I attended Mexico City College in the Winter term of 1960.
+The home was a two-story stone masonry building, located in a middle-class neighborhood of Mexico City, on a street of similar homes.
+These were townhouses built with adjoining walls.
+There were no side yards or back yards next to these houses.
+The only windows faced the street or the “courtyard”.
+The dining room, on the first floor, had a window onto the “courtyard”.

-The courtyard would be better described as a light well.
-It was 13 by 18 foot utility space.
-It was surrounded on all sides by two story walls so the sun rarely penetrated to the concrete floor which sloped to a central drain intended for rainwater.
+The “courtyard” would be better described as a light well.
+It was a 15-by-20-foot utility space.
+It was surrounded on all sides by two-story walls.
+Despite Mexico’s many sunny days, sunlight rarely found its way down to the concrete floor, which sloped to a central drain intended for rainwater.
 Against the wall on one side of the courtyard was a makeshift shed roof erected over a roughly made counter with a portable two-burner propane cooker on it.
 An old refrigerator stood at the end of the counter.
-On the opposite side of the dingy courtyard stood a plain wood shed.
-Open on one side, this shack was just deep enough for two shelves, made of plywood and lumber.
-Each had a thin mattress.
+On the opposite side of the dingy courtyard stood a crude wooden shed.
+Open on one side, this shack was just deep enough for two plywood shelves, each had a thin mattress.
 These were roughly made bunk beds on which two girls slept.
 Petra was prepubescent, probably ten or eleven years old.
 Crisanta was two or three years younger.
 I guessed her age to be seven or eight.
 The girls were of Mexican Indian descent.
-They were given up by their parents.
-They were indentured servants, live-in maids, or what is known in Mexico as “criadas”.
+They were given up by their parents to work as live-in servants, maids, and cooks.
+They were essentially slaves, known in Mexico as “criadas”.
 Senora Baptiste paid their families for their service.
 In the three months that I lived there, the girls were gone one weekend.
 I was told that they had gone to visit their families.
-All of the rest of their days were spent cooking and cleaning.
-They apparently had one set of plain clothing.
+All of the rest of their days were spent cooking in that dank “court room” or cleaning in the house.
+They apparently had only one set of clothing.
 They had no toys.
 No time to relax or play.
 They had no schooling.
 It was heartbreaking to see the plight of these two children.

 My bedroom was small.
 It had no table on which to do my homework.
 So after dinner, I would frequently study at the dining room table.
 I took two Spanish language classes.
 And often had Spanish books open on the dining room table.
 Petra was aware of how poorly I spoke Spanish and occasionally helped me with pronunciation.
-One evening she asked if I would teach her to read.
+One evening Petra asked if I would teach her to read.
 I agreed.
 From that day on, she would sit with me after dinner.
 I would sound out Spanish words, pointing to the letters as I made the sounds that I thought were appropriate.
-Petra would watch, to learn the symbols for each sound, and then, when she recognized the word she would pronounce it correctly.
-We had a good time doing this as my inept pronunciations provided us with many laughs.
+Petra would watch to learn the letters for each sound, and then, when she recognized the word, she would pronounce it correctly.
+We had a good time doing this.
+My inept pronunciations provided us with many laughs.
 We did this for about a week.
-Then, one afternoon, when I returned to the house from the school, the Senora confronted me at the entry.
+Then, one afternoon, when I returned to the house from school, the Senora confronted me at the entry.
 She was angry and agitated.
 She told me that I was not to teach Petra to read.
-She had delivered the same message to Petra who never again came near me while I was studying at the table.
+She had delivered the same message to Petra.
+She never again came near me while I was studying at the table.
 I could not understand Senora Baptiste’s angry response when she found out that I was teaching Petra to read.
 I imagine that the Senora could not read herself and could not tolerate the idea of her criada having this crucial skill when she did not.

 Copyright 8/16/2022 by Theodore “Tod” Lundy, Architect